Shopify/yjit-metrics/README.md

 When you first try to run `basic_benchmark.rb` including a TruffleRuby configuration, `basic_benchmark.rb` will clone ruby-build and tell you how to install it.
 After you do so, run `basic_benchmark.rb` again and it will install TruffleRuby for you.

 In general, `basic_benchmark.rb` will try to install or update the appropriate Ruby version(s) when you run it.
-If you run it with `--skip-git-updates` it will *not* attempt to install or update any Ruby configuration, nor yjit-bench, nor any of its other dependencies.
+If you run it with `--skip-git-updates` it will *not* attempt to install or update any Ruby configuration, nor ruby-bench, nor any of its other dependencies.
 If you want a partial installation or update you'll want to do it manually rather than relying on `basic_benchmark.rb`.

 ## Bugs, Questions and Contributions